k7term1a/AIOT-HW3/README.md

 PacktPublishing/Hands-On-Artificial-Intelligence-for-Cybersecurity

-By default you can choose a dataset source at runtime:

-- Use local file at `Hands-On-Artificial-Intelligence-for-Cybersecurity/Chapter03/datasets/sms_spam_no_header.csv`
-- Upload a CSV/TSV file (two columns: label, text)
+The app automatically loads a dataset with this priority:

+- Local file: `datasets/sms_spam_no_header.csv`
-- Load from URL (default points to the Packt GitHub raw file)
+- URL: Packt GitHub raw file
-- Use a tiny built-in sample dataset (for quick demo)
+- Built-in tiny sample (demo only)

 ## Quickstart